alexbarcelo/docker-mailman3/README.md

 itself in this port (in the `var/data` transport maps).
 On the other side, Mailman container expects to be able to reach a Postfix in the port 25.
-This typically means that the Postfix should have the Docker subnet as `mynetworks` and/or a properly configured `mydestination`.
+This typically means that the Postfix should have the Docker subnet as `mynetworks`, or some equivalent "green card".

 CAUTION: The `hostname` of the docker container is very important.
 The transport maps are done with the hostname of this container, and the